chris-bailey/dev-bookshelf-redis-heroku/README.md

 $ heroku apps:rename new-name
 ```

-//TODO - Start here and work your way down.
-You are using 'redistogo' and not 'heroku-redis' as heroku-redis was useless.

 Add a Redis database to your Heroku application with the Redis To Go add-on.
 Note that your Heroku account must have a credit card attached in order to use free add-ons other than the PostgreSQL and MySQL add-ons.
 ```